 Beyond notification, there’s also no indication of progress.
 Who has made comments?
 Who has indicated that changes are required?
 Was an approval received, somewhere in an email thread?
 With email, the only way to find out is to start scrolling through endless “reply-all’s” hoping to find out where the review process stands.

-Ziflow provides all users with a proof summary, where progress and status can be gleaned at a glance.
+Online proofing solutions provide users with a proof summary, where progress and status can be gleaned at a glance.
 There you’ll see which team members have opened the proof, provided comments, and if applicable, if they’ve made any decisions on the proof.
 Now there’s no need for the team-wide “please reply” email - you know immediately who has engaged with the proof.

 Feedback Without Context Creates More Work